Skip to main content

 5. Redis Clustering

-The production overlay deploys a 6-node Redis cluster (3 masters + 3 replicas).
+The reference overlay specifies a 6-node Redis cluster (3 primaries + 3 replicas).

 Configuration